At Roots of Health, we offer Functional Wellness Programs to help you attain optimal health.

 Lonna Larsh, MD

 Lonna Larsh is a Medical Doctor with a passion for helping to identify and treat the root causes of illness.
 She has been practicing family medicine in Santa Cruz for over 25 years.
 After a decade of working for Santa Cruz Medical Center (now PAMF), she grew frustrated with the corporate structure and demands to see more patients in less time.
 With a commitment to be more accessible to her patients and take the time needed to deeply listen, she left PAMF in 2007 to start her own practice.
-Her interest in the roots of illness led her to compete a 10 year certification process through the Institute of Functional Medicine.
+Her interest in the roots of illness led her to complete a 10 year certification process through the Institute of Functional Medicine.
 She is now board certified in Integrative and Holistic Medicine as well as Family Medicine.
 While drugs and surgery can be useful tools, she discovered that the deepest healing takes place when people are guided by a knowledgeable doctor to play an active role in their own health.

 She founded Roots of Health in 2018 with the goal to educate people using holistic modalities and to offer the team support needed to help them attain optimal levels of health.
-She wants you to know that, with a proper diagnosis, a clear path forward, and a commitment to do what it takes to get well, you can enjoy better health not just in our time working together, but for the rest of your life.
+She wants you to know that, with a proper diagnosis, a clear path forward, and a commitment to do what it takes to get well, you can enjoy better health not just in your time working together, but for the rest of your life.
 She lives in Santa Cruz with her husband, daughter, parents, two dogs, and 7 chickens.

 Alison Altmann, Front Desk Manager, Health & Fitness Coach

-Alison is the front desk manager at Roots of Health where she supports Dr. Larsh and Amber Weiss with all various office duties, overlooks all client relations and organizes presentation talks.
+Alison is the front desk manager at Roots of Health where she supports Dr. Larsh with all various office duties, overlooks all client relations and organizes presentation talks.
 Alison (aka “Coach Ali”) is also the health and accountability coach for our program members.
 Her soulful purpose is helping others live a healthier, happier life.
 She uses accountability in her coaching arena to help program members set attainable goals with small, sweet, steps of intention.

 With a background in physical fitness training, Alison leads our members in a boot camp every Sunday morning.
 Alison is a 4th generation Californian raised in the Central Valley and resides in sunny Santa Cruz.